By Imogen Sarre

 Having personally graduated from ATG's office internship scheme into a job at ATG, I hope that the enthusiasm with which I now shine forth its glories is taken as sincerely as it is given:

-The next round of recruitment for our office internship will take place in June 2013, and will be advertised on the Careers section of our website.
+The next round of recruitment for our office internship will be advertised on the Careers section of our website.

 Other ATG internships

-Other opportunities across ATG include internships in our Accounts Head Office in Woking (application deadline Friday 22nd February 2013), with Sonia Friedman Productions, First Family Entertainment, and at our Glasgow, Brighton, Bromley, Richmond, York and Stoke venues, as well as a couple of others which run on a more ad hoc basis dependent on department requirements.
+Other opportunities across ATG include internships in our Accounts Head Office in Woking, with Sonia Friedman Productions, First Family Entertainment, and at our Glasgow, Brighton, Bromley, Richmond, York and Stoke venues, as well as a couple of others which run on a more ad hoc basis dependent on department requirements.
+Please keep checking the Careers section of our website for advertisements.

 All the websites below are fantastic resources, but also check out A Younger Theatre's helpful compilation of alternative London theatre internship schemes for some ideas.
 Bear in mind that lots of theatres only publish openings on their own website, so it's worth regularly checking them.
 Find ATG's recruitment opportunities here.